matrix-org/matrix-spec-proposals/proposals/2290-separate-threepid-bind-hs.md

 }
 ```

-The threepid has now been added to the user's account.
+The homeserver checks the threepid validation session referred to by the
+given ID and client_secret was validated, and if so adds the threepid to the
+user's account.

 To achieve the above flows, some changes need to be made to existing
 endpoints.
 The `id_server` and `id_access_token` parameters are to be removed